rozek/notes-on-gundb/README.md

 When concatenating method calls in a **chain**, some methods depend on the context returned from the previous call, some don't - the [Wiki](https://github.com/amark/gun/wiki/Chaining-(v0.3.x)) contains a table which shows the individual dependencies.

-## Paths ##
+## Paths and Keys ##

+In a chain of `get` calls, the last `get` specifies the context "key" while all previous ones together form the context "path".
+This distinction is made for internal reasons on one hand and on the other hand because "keys" have both some restrictions concerning their value but also some potential as they may address multiple nodes at once.
+Thus, in

+`Gun.get(path_1).get(path_2).get(key)`

+`path_1` and `path_2` together form the final context path while `key` contains the context key.

+If there is only a single `get` call

+`Gun.get(key)`

+the final context's path is empty (`''`).

+### Path Concatenation ###

-When chaining `get` calls, GunDB usually concatenates the individually given arguments with a slash (`/`) in between to build the id of the final node.
+When chaining `get` calls, GunDB concatenates the individually given arguments with a slash (`/`) in between to build the id of the final node.
 The outcome looks not unlike the path names used in file systems and gives the illusion(!) of a "containment tree".
 However, it is important to understand that there is no such tree: every node is independent of any other - and even nodes with an id like `a/b/c` linking to other nodes with ids of the form `a/b/c/d` (or similar) do not _contain_ the nodes they link to!

+In order to prevent unpleasant surprises, the argument of the final `get` call (i.e., the one defining a context key) should avoid slashes, while all others may very well contain them - unless there is only a single `get`.
+See the following example for illustration:

 ```
   const Context_1 = Gun.get('a').get('b').get('c')